Use this November Home Maintenance and Safety Checklist to get your home ready before winter arrives and to protect your

 9. Get A Car Safety Kit

-Winter weather brings more car and weather related problems.
+Winter weather is a cause of many car issues and weather related problems.

 You never know when you may be stuck on the side of the road for a while.
-This could be car related or you're stuck due to your vehicle malfunctioning, a road accident or a multitude of weather conditions.
+You can be stuck due to your vehicle malfunctioning, a road accident or a multitude of weather conditions.

 Have a car safety kit and keep blankets & gloves in your vehicle.